Dinner guest? Gluttons. Where ever did they put it all?

 I took a deep, calming breath, reining in the energy that pulsed from every pore.
 I had done this to save my mate.
 Not because I wanted it.
-I'd never wanted to be a monster — but I became one for Edward.
-Only for Edward.
-Relief began to mingle with the guilt that ran thick through my veins, and I started to relax.
-Icy, numbing calm crept through my body, letting my mind distance itself from the past few minutes.
+I'd never wanted to be a monster — but I would become one for Edward.

 He simply held me tight, body rocking mine slightly, head buried in my neck.
 I mirrored his position and we took comfort in each other… until Aro's oily voice intruded.

 "Your transgressions have been forgotten, young Edward, but not quite forgiven.
 Your mate might have dispensed with the… problem, but I'm afraid I cannot let you leave without a price."
 He turned his blood-stained, cold eyes toward me.

 Anger churned in my gut.
 Drawing myself out of Edward's arms, I faced Aro.
 "I did what you asked," I said through clenched teeth, "Now it's time for you to return the favor."